Thebuilderekes/blog/notes.md

 ```

 check manage user images in asset to set the alert messages and other settings
+check 4:52 to get the layout for delete user alert messages in `manage-users.php file`

 ## in the edit-user php page